chezze911/linux-server-configuration/README.md

     ii.
 Install mod_wsgi using
         sudo apt-get install python-setuptools libapache2-mod-wsgi

     iii.
-Configure apache to handle requests using the WSGI module by ending the /etc/apache2/sites-enabled/000-default.conf file.
+Configure apache to handle requests using the WSGI module by editng the /etc/apache2/sites-enabled/000-default.conf file.
     iv.  add "WSGIScriptAlias / /var/www/html/myapp.wsgi" before the closing black of  Virtual Host. if you get an error, use command "echo "ServerName localhost" | sudo tee /etc/apache2/conf-available/fqdn.conf && sudo a2enconf fqdn" in your terminal